Inroductory Fieldwork / Advanced Fieldwork - HUSR 210 / 211

 Catalog Course Description:

-This course offers observation and participation in the operations of human services agencies.
-The student will document 125 hours of supervised field study per semester and will attend one lecture per week.
+This course offers students the opportunity to work and learn in a human services agency.
+Students will document 125 hours of supervised field study per semester and will attend one lecture per week.

 Human Services Fieldwork classes (Introduction and Advanced) offer opportunities for students to develop a personal understanding of service learning through active participation in a community-based human service agency.
 Through practical experience, and critical self-reflections, you will be able to apply academic knowledge and skills to the "real" world while also being able to explore career interests and develop networking relationships.
 Students will also be able to develop a sensitivity and compassion for diverse social groups.